shotaroi/katacoda-scenarios/new-scenario-template/intro.md

 ## Learning Objective

 - How to create a gradle project
-- What is Cucumber, and why it's important
+- What is Cucumber, and why it's beneficial
 - How to perform automated test using Cucumber with Gradle

 ## Prerequisite Skills